zyune/zyune/README.md

 - 🔭 I’m currently studying at Northeastern University.
 - 🌱 I’m currently learning data science, leetcode solution, quantitative strategy on crypto
 - 👯 I’m looking to collaborate on some quantitative strategy on doge ,bit and eth
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about python
 - 📫 How to reach me: yunethecoder@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Php is the best coding language.非常擅长写底层青年文学的coder。